-14. Executive Sessions of Non-Management Directors
+15. Executive Sessions of Non-Management Directors

-The non-management directors will meet at regularly scheduled executive sessions without management not less frequently than once per year.
 The independent directors will meet at least once a year in an executive session without management.
 At least once a year, the non-management directors will meet with the Chief Executive Officer without the other executive officers being present.
 The Chair or the presiding director, as applicable, shall act as chair at such meetings.
 If the Chair is not an independent director, the Board will either designate an independent director to preside at such meetings or will establish a procedure by which a presiding director is selected for such meetings.

-15. Committees of the Board
+16. Committees of the Board

-There are currently three Board committees: Audit Committee, Compensation Committee, Nominating and Governance Committee.
-The Board may from time to time establish other committees, including standing or special committees, subject to the Bylaws and the DGCL.
-The Board may, by resolution, at any time deemed desirable, discontinue any standing or special committee, subject to the requirements of the Bylaws, applicable law and Exchange requirements.
+There are currently three Board committees: Audit Committee, Talent and Compensation Committee, Nominating and Governance Committee.
+The Board may from time to time establish other committees, including standing or special committees, subject to the By-laws and the DGCL.
+The Board may, by resolution, at any time deemed desirable, discontinue any standing or special committee, subject to the requirements of the By-laws, applicable law and Exchange requirements.

-16. Assignment of Committee Members
+17. Assignment of Committee Members